Identity Governance and Administration: Using IGA for Security and Compliance

 IAM vs IGA

-IAM refers to the active practice of managing and controlling users’ identification and access to resources within an organization.
-It involves establishing policies, processes, and technologies to authenticate users, assign appropriate permissions, and monitor their activities.
+IAM and IGA are two related but distinct concepts in the field of cybersecurity.
+The former is the active practice of managing and controlling users’ identification and access to resources within an organization.
 IAM focuses on the operational aspects of user identity management, including user provisioning, authentication, and authorization.
+It establishes policies, processes, and technologies to authenticate users, assign appropriate permissions, and monitor their activities.

-On the other hand, identity administration goes beyond IAM by emphasizing the strategic aspects of ID management.
+On the other hand, identity administration goes beyond IAM by focusing on the strategic aspects of ID management.
 It encompasses the policies, procedures, and frameworks that govern the entire lifecycle of user identities, including their creation, modification, and removal.
 Identity security governance focuses on establishing a comprehensive framework for managing identities and access rights, ensuring compliance, and mitigating risks.

 While IAM primarily deals with the technical implementation of identity management practices, Identity Governance takes a broader perspective by aligning ID management with business objectives and regulatory requirements, encompassing IAM as a subset of its overall framework.